RUCOGS/rucogs-infrastructure-docs/docs/website/events.md

 ## Event Page Template

 Event pages tend to follow the same template, with a count down, a signup form, and an itinerary.
 Settings for the event are stored on the event page's component itself.
+Events also might have an event banner associated with it, which is displayed on the homepage of the website.

+Event banners can be enabled/disabled by commenting/uncommentiing the `<app-event-header></app-event-header>` in `src\app\pages\home\home\home-page.component.html`.
+The contents of the event banner are found in the `src\app\modules\_core\event-header\event-header.component.html` file.

 !!! note "Variables"